petriczi/checkers/README.md

 This is checkers game programming in C# and XAML.
-It's only Alpha version for testing.
+It's only Beta version for testing.
 Not all features and game rules working.

 <b>Important: </b>